Rüsselsheim massacre: Trial and execution

 The trial lasted six days, with eyewitness testimony to the killings by Josef Hartgen; and accounts of the bludgeoning of the airmen.

 On August 2, Josef Hartgen, Johannes Siepel, Phillip Gutlich, Friedrich Wust, Johannes Opper, Margarete Witzler, and Käthe Reinhardt were found guilty and sentenced to death.
 One person was acquitted by the commission.
 Two other defendants, Heinrich Barthel and August Wolf, were each sentenced to 15 years in prison with hard labor, while the last, Georg Daum, was sentenced to 25 years in prison with hard labor.
-However, after Margarete's husband, Jean Witzler, and Käthe Reinhardt's brother-in-law appealed that the only offenses the two women committed against the pilots was screaming, their death sentences were commuted to 30 years in prison with hard labor.
+After Margarete's husband and Reinhardt's brother-in-law pleaded for mercy on their behalf, saying that their only crime was screaming at the pilots, their death sentences were commuted to 30 years in prison with hard labor.
 On November 10, 1945, Hartgen and the four others were hanged at the prison in Bruchsal.
-A sixth, Otto Stolz, was convicted and executed in 1947.
-A second soldier, Franz Umstatter, was tried for his participation in 1946.
-Witnesses said he stomped on the victims so hard his boots broke, and that he came come home with broken boots.
+Another attacker, Franz Umstatter, was tried for his participation in 1946.
+Witnesses said he stomped on the victims so hard his boots broke, and that he came home with broken boots.
 He was found guilty and sentenced to death.
-However, Umstatter's conviction was overturned in 1948 on a technicality.
-The charges against him failed to specify where the crimes were committed.
+However, Umstatter's conviction was overturned on a technicality in 1948.
+A sixth, Otto Stolz, was convicted and sentenced to death in May 1947.
+He was executed by hanging at Landsberg Prison on November 14, 1947.

 Witzler and Reinhardt were both paroled on December 19, 1953.
 Reinhardt died on November 11, 1958, and Witzler died on January 7, 1976.
 Barthel and Wolf were both paroled on December 21, 1953.
 Barthel died on February 2, 1965, and Wolf died on May 11, 1981.
 Daum was paroled on February 5, 1954, and died on July 27, 1955.
 All of the defendants returned to their homes in Rüsselsheim.
 Residents often debated behind their backs what roles they had played in the massacre.